GED Language Arts Study Guide: Interpreting Nonfiction

 Point of View: Did you see that the author is a “career astronomer”?
 That tells us that he is an authority on space.

-Tone: Did you catch the “wasteful, unnecessary, and horrible” in the first sentence?
+Tone: Did you catch the description “wasteful, unnecessary, and horrible” in the first sentence?
 Stringing these adjectives together demonstrates his disgust for space tourism.

 Structure